2.2.1 Requirements for New International Students: Policy

 The J-1 visa is also used for nonmatriculating international graduate students, including Postdoctoral Scholars and Visiting Student Researchers.

-The certificate of eligibility (I-20 or DS-2019) is issued to an admitted student accepted for admission only after receipt of evidence of satisfactory proficiency in the English language and certification of adequate financial support for the student and his/her dependents.
+The certificate of eligibility (I-20 or DS-2019) is issued to an incoming student only after receipt of evidence certification of adequate financial support for the student and his/her dependents.
 Proof of support for multiple years (two years, or the duration of the program) may be required.
 An F-1 student transferring from another U.S. school must obtain a new certificate of eligibility I-20 document from Stanford, and complete a transfer process at the Bechtel International Center no later than 15 days after the effective date of the transfer.
 A J-1 student transferring from another US school must obtain a new DS-2019 document from Stanford, and complete a transfer process at the Bechtel International Center no later than 30 days after the effective date of the transfer.

-Information is provided for newly admitted international graduate students on the Grad Admissions web page for admitted students and on the Bechtel International Center web page.
+Information is provided for newly admitted international graduate students from the Bechtel International Center.

 2. Initial Registration

-• enter his or her local residence address into the “Student Directory (local) address” field of Axess.
+- enter their local residence address into the “Student Directory (local) address” field of Axess.

 Upon completing these requirements, Bechtel International Center staff will release the enrollment hold in PeopleSoft Student Administration, and the new student will be able to register for classes.

-The Bechtel International Center maintains information for new international students, including the schedule of mandatory workshops, on their website.
+The Bechtel International Center maintains information for new international students, including the schedule of mandatory workshops.

-3. English Placement Examination and Enrolling in Summer Quarter Language or Other Courses
+3. English Placement Examination and Enrolling in Summer Quarter Courses

-The English for Foreign Students (EFS) program administers the English Placement Test for new international students before the start of each Autumn quarter.
+The English for Speakers of Other Languages (ESOL) program administers the English Placement Test for new international students before the start of each Autumn quarter.
 The examination may result in a list of courses that the student is required and/or recommended to complete for their degree.
 The student’s degree may not be conferred until the required courses are completed or the student subsequently meets the requirement through additional examinations.

 NOTE: Language requirements for international graduate students who are appointed to teaching assistantship positions during their graduate program at Stanford are in addition to those described here for incoming students (see GAP 7.3 Assistantships).